michael-klein/alterisk/README.md

   setDocumentTitleTo(() => state.inputValue);

   // we first show a loading spinner
-  // wait for initialValue before we continue
+  // then wait for initialValue before we continue
-  // the array allows us to return a view and a promise to wait for
+  // withPromise enables us to yield a view to render immediatly
+  // and a promise. alter* will await the promise and re-render on resolve
-  // when the promise resolves,  it will trigger the next render const initialValue = await (yield [
+  // yield returns the promise so we can await the result const initialValue = await (yield withPromise(
-    html`
-      <div>loading...</div>
-    `,
-    fakeApiCall()
-  ]);
+    html`<div>loading...</div>`,
+    fakeApiCall(),
+  ));

   // the component enters the normal execution loop afer fetching while (true) {